timothyhutz/automation-python/aws-lambda/github-privacy-inspector-README.md

 <h2> Pygithub module packaging </h2>

-Since lambda only include the core modules and boto3, you will need to package up the pygithub module and this piece of code into a zip file for upload..
+Since lambda only includes the core modules and boto3, you will need to package up the pygithub module and this piece of code into a zip file for upload..
 This is called building a deployment package.
 If you don't do this you will get a failure on the import statement for github.

-Here is the aws instructions on building deployment packges for lambda pyhton function with third party modules(libraries).
+Here is the aws instructions on building deployment packages for lambda python function with third party modules(libraries).

 https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html